spiral/docs/framework/configs.md

 }
 ```

-This method might work in some cases, however spiral ships with more convinient way to work with configurations.
+This method might work in some cases, however spiral ships with more convinient way to work with config files.

 ## Injectable Configs
 In many cases presenting your configuration files can give you more benefits (for example improve testability):